Become a Freemason

 Whether you are a fellow Master Mason wanting to travel to visit us and sit in on our stated communications meetings or a non-Mason wanting to know more about the craft and what we do, you are always welcome at South Seminole Lodge.
 Please feel free to reach out to us or just come visit us on one or more of our regular meeting days.
 Dinner is always served before the meetings and extra care is made to ensure that the meals are great.
 Come fellowship with us.
 We’d really like to get to know you!

 Visit a Blue Lodge Near You

 You and your family are welcomed to visit any Lodge within the Grand Jurisdiction of Florida.
 Many Lodges host Family Nights, Open Lodge Meetings, Presentation and Award Events, and Social Gatherings.
-Simply contact our Lodge and ask to attend the next open event, or schedule a visit with the Worshipful Master and Secretary.
-The Worshipful Master and Officers of the Lodge will be happy to give you a tour of our Lodge, a history of Freemasonry and our particular Lodge, and answer any of your questions or concerns.
+Simply contact a Lodge nearest you, and ask to attend the next open event, or schedule a visit with the Worshipful Master and Secretary.
+The Worshipful Master and Officers of the Lodge will be happy to give you a tour of the Lodge, a history of Freemasonry and their particular Lodge, and answer any of your questions or concerns.

 Do you believe that a person should strive to be a good citizen and that we have a moral duty to be true to the country in which we live?